chandraprvkvsh/Physics-Informed-Neural-Networks/README.md

 # Solving-Burger-s-Equation-using-Physics-Informed-Neural-Networks
 Solved Burger's Equation using Physics Informed Neural Network in PyTorch

+Refer to the presentation in the repository for better understanding of the problem statement

 Procedure Used to implement PINNs for Solving Burger’s Equation

 1. Data Preparation: